getsmap/smap-responsive/README.md

-sMap-mobile
+sMap-responsive
 ===========

 ###Introduction

-sMap-mobile is a software framework for web maps built with Leaflet and Bootstrap.
+sMap-responsive is a software framework for web maps built with Leaflet and Bootstrap.
 The purpose of the framework is to facilitate creation of maps which supports a range of different browsers and devices (specified in the wiki).
 The framework can be extended with Leaflet controls.

 For technical questions, contact Johan Lahti (see below).